Sin tax: What it is, how it works and examples

 How does a sin tax work?

-Sin taxes are usually placed on the sale of cigarettes, liquor, tobacco and other goods that are considered dangerous to individuals or society.
-Although sin taxes vary across countries, in the United States, sin taxes are generally levied at the time of production or when the service is performed.
-Sin taxes are designed to increase the price of goods and services in an effort to lower demand.
-They are a form of Pigovian tax which is levied to pay for the damage caused to society for detrimental goods and services.
+Sin taxes are designed to increase the price of goods and services in an effort to lower demand and generate income.
+These taxes are a form of Pigovian tax, which is essentially a tax levied to pay for the damage caused to society for detrimental goods and services.

 The concept of a sin tax was introduced by Adam Smith, author of “The Wealth of Nations,” in 1776.
 Smith believed that cigarettes, sugar and rum should be taxed, as these goods are not essential products for life but are widely consumed.
 None other than Alexander Hamilton proposed the first excise tax on whiskey in 1790.
-During the Civil War, the federal government first implemented sin tax on tobacco products.
+During the Civil War, the federal government first implemented a sin tax on tobacco products.

 Examples of sin tax